avsa242/il3820-spin/README.md

 * Very early in development - may malfunction, or outright fail to build
 * Most initialization and setup code for the display is currently hardcoded

-## TODO
-- [ ] Clean up driver - rewrite some currently low-level 'magic' looking code to HLL-equivalents
-- [x] Port to P2/SPIN2
-- [ ] Test with other display sizes